- Contact Information

 3310 Holdrege Street

-I received my Ph.D. in Natural Resource Sciences from UNL in May 2014.
-My specialization was Applied Climate Science and I worked on projects for the NDMC.
+I received my Ph.D. in Natural Resource Sciences from UNL in 2014.
+My specialization was Climate Assessment and Impacts and I worked on projects for the NDMC.
 My dissertation research involved studying drought planning and management for river basins in the U.S. (please see the Publications & Presentations tab for further information).
 I received my Bachelor's and Master's degrees from Western Kentucky University in Geography and Geosciences, respectively.
 I studied drought impacts and planning in Kentucky for my Master's thesis and worked on projects for the Kentucky Mesonet.
-I also have teaching experience both at UNL and WKU where I taught and assisted with courses in meteorology, climatology, natural resources, and geography.
+I also have teaching experience at both UNL and WKU where I taught and assisted with courses in meteorology, climatology, natural resources, and geography.

 In my spare time I enjoy spending time with my husband, Josh and my beagle, Ripley.
-I enjoy bowling, storm chasing, and watching a wide array of sporting events.
+I am a sports fanatic.
 I especially follow Husker football, University of Kentucky basketball, and Cincinnati Reds baseball.

 My door is always open and I enjoy meeting new people, so please do not hesitate to stop by my office!
 I am excited about the collaboration in which I am engaged as an employee of the HPRCC, SNR, and UNL.
 Thanks for reading my story!